tor1kk/sim800/README.md

-# SIM800 HAL based library for simly SMS applications
+# SIM800 HAL based library for simply SMS applications

 The SIM800 Library is a C library for interfacing with SIM800 GSM/GPRS modules.
 It provides easy-to-use functions for managing various features of the SIM800 module, including sending and receiving SMS messages, retrieving battery information, checking network registration status, and more.